emmacameron.com

-Does Your Therapist Get it Wrong?
+Does Your Therapist Ever Get Something Wrong?

 Maybe she mis-remembers something you’d told her.
 Makes a mistake with your session time or your fee.
 Doesn’t understand something important you are trying to express.
 Goes on holiday at a time when you really need her around.